 Third Party Administration

-Section 125 Cafeteria Plans, Flexible Spending Accounts (FSAs), Health Savings Accounts (HSAs), and Health Reimbursement Accounts (HRAs).
+Section 125 Cafeteria Plans, Flexible Spending Accounts (FSAs), Health Savings Accounts (HSAs), and Health Reimbursement Arrangements (HRAs).

 A Section 125 Cafeteria Plan is an employer sponsored benefits plan that enables employees to pay for certain qualified medical expenses, including health insurance premiums, with pre-tax dollars.